vishali-u/Gene-Expression-Explorer/README.md

 * SQLite
 * Tailwind CSS

-## Access the app via Vercel
-To view the app with the example data loaded in: https://gene-expression-explorer-y5f8.vercel.app/

 ## Access the app via Docker
 Make sure you have the following installed:
 * Docker